TinManTex/InfiniteHeaven/tpp/mod-gamedir/docs/Infinite Heaven Readme.txt

 There may be some overrides for Max Prepare that I've missed, I've noticed on small guard posts soldiers rarely have equipment.
 Also some items seem to override others, so you wont see many if any gas masks.

 Changelog:
+r64 2015-11-05 - public release
+Fixed bug where I set FOB equip grade to 1, like a stupid - Thanks for the report xmetalx59x

 r63 2015-11-05 - public release
-Fixed bug I introduced in r56 to CloserToPlayerThanDistSqr resulting in quests being cleared to soldier being auto fultoned as player moved out of area.
+Fixed bug I introduced in r56 to CloserToPlayerThanDistSqr resulting in quests being cleared to soldier being auto fultoned as player moved out of area. - Thanks for the report bumbousdude25

 r62
 Refactor InfMenuDefs to Ivars, now builds svars from settings in Ivars via InfMain.DeclareSvars.